Street scene in Dhaka, the capital of Bangladesh

 Ambitious development goals

-The Bangladesh government has achieved its goal from the country’s Vision 2021 strategy paper: In 2021, in the country’s 50th year of independence and following the third successful round of review by the United Nations, the graduation of Bangladesh from the group of least developed countries (LDCs) was confirmed.
-The World Bank has now classified the country as a lower-middle-income economy.
-The government is aiming to achieve higher middle-income country status by 2031.
-If this goal is to be achieved, a great many fundamental development constraints will still have to be overcome, however.
+The Bangladesh government has achieved its goal from the country’s Vision 2021 strategy paper: In 2021, in the country’s 50th year of independence and following its third successful LDC review by the United Nations, the graduation of Bangladesh from the group of least developed countries (LDCs) was confirmed.
+Following a transition phase, the country will leave the group in 2026.